particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 Replace &lt;device-id> with the 24-character hex device ID.

-## Getting the Tracker Edge firmware
+## Getting the Monitor Edge firmware

 The Monitor Edge firmware can be downloaded from GitHub: